Czj1230/SelfDrivngCar/README.md

 # SelfDrivingCar
+This is a deeplearning learning group project.
-semantic segmentation and cnn network to train a self-driving car
+Our goal is to train a self-driving car by using semantic segmentation and convulotion neural network.